 Most Chief Financial Officers (CFOs) will tell you that a good deal of business decisions are based on budget and cost reduction—if it’s not in the budget, it’s a no, and cost-cutting strategies are among the top priorities.
 In the past, many organizations have employed automation as one of those money-saving tactics.

-Intelligent Automation vs. Robotic Process Automation
+Hyperautomation vs. Robotic Process Automation

 What’s the Difference?